 Similar to paper checks, money orders are issued in the form of a paper document, and they are used when you want to pay for something.
-When you want to purchase a money order, you need to provide money upfront.
-This ensures that the receiver will get their payment.
+To purchase a money order, you need to provide money upfront.
+This ensures that the person or institution you give the money order to will receive their payment.

-If you are looking for a secure payment method, you can purchase a money order at the following places:
+If you’re wondering how to get a money order, you can purchase one at the following places:

 - The U.S. Postal Service.
 Every U.S. post office accepts debit cards as payment for money orders.
 You can find a post office near you using the USPS locator.